neo4j-partners/neo4j-sec-edgar/README.md

-# Neo4j SEC EDGAR Form 13
+# Neo4j SEC EDGAR
-These scripts download SEC EDGAR data and format it for Neo4j loading and analytics.
-They operate specifically on SEC Form 13.
+This repository contains scripts to download SEC EDGAR data and format it for Neo4j loading and analytics.
+Specially to

+1. obtain information on investment managers and the companies they purchase stock from using Form 13 (scripts in  `form13/` directory).
 An FAQ on Form 13 is available [here](https://www.sec.gov/divisions/investment/13ffaq.htm).
+2. obtain text from 10K filings for a fraction of the above companies (scripts in  `filing10k/` directory)

  EDGAR uses HTTP for access.
 A writeup on that is [here](https://www.sec.gov/edgar/searchedgar/accessing-edgar-data.htm).

 This dataset will be used in the following hands on lab(s):
 * [hands-on-lab-neo4j-and-vertex-ai](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-vertex-ai)